 Open the Library Browser so that you can access the blocks you need to add to your model.
 In the Simulink Editor, click the Library Browser button .

 A minimal model takes an input signal, operates on it, and outputs the result.
 In the Library Browser, the Sources library contains blocks that represent input signals.
 The Sinks library has blocks for capturing and displaying outputs.
 The other libraries contain blocks you can use for a variety of purposes, such as math operations.

 In this example of a basic model, the input is a sine wave, the operation is a gain (which increases the signal value by multiplying), and you output the result to a scope.
 Try different techniques to explore the library and to add blocks to your model.

 Open the Sources library.
 In the tree view of the Library Browser, click the Sources library.

 In the right pane, hover over the Sine Wave block to see a tooltip describing its purpose.

-Add a block to your model using a context menu.
+Add a block to your model.
 Right-click the Sine Wave block and select Add block to model untitled.
-To learn more about the block, select Help from the context menu.
+To learn more about the block, right-click the block and select Help.

 Add a block to your model by dragging.
 In the library tree view, click Math Operations.
 In the Math Operations library, locate the Gain block and drag it to your model to the right of the Sine Wave block.